-Costa Rica is a country that is filled with history, oriented around its natural beauty, wildlife and religion, but there’s even more to it than that.
+Costa Rica has a history-oriented around its natural beauty, wildlife, and religion, but there’s even more to it.
 These are the most historical and famous landmarks in Costa Rica that you need to visit.

 If you’re ready to get started, we can help.
 Our range of Costa Rica vacations ensures a great time to book a visit and stay for travelers of all types.